FarisZR/FarisZR.com/content/post/flatpak-dark-mode-fix/index.en.md

   - Linux
 date: 2024-10-28
 slug: flatpak-dark-mode-fix
-summary: Sometimes there are issues with flatpak apps not following Dark mode on gnome, here are few fixes and workarounds for this.
+description: Sometimes there are issues with flatpak apps not following Dark mode on gnome, here are few fixes and workarounds for this.
 image: thumbnail.png
 keywords:
   - gnome